fpetras/ft_select/README.md

 # ft_select

-A terminal program with a simple user interface, built using the termcap library.\
+A terminal program with a simple user interface, built with the termcap library.\
 Allows picking of elements from a list and returning them to the shell.

 ## Installation: